Jannah Theme License is not validated, Go to the theme options page to validate the license, You need a single license for each domain name.

 After choosing Open you will be presented with the “modify correlation Values” dialog box.
 Enter the scale you determined earlier.
 In the example below, I have entered 96 as the scale factor.
 Proceed through the menus by hitting next until the image is inserted into the drawing.Raster Design Correlation Values

-INTERESTING: Be an AutoCAD Grandmaster: Tuesday Tips With Frank - AutoCAD Blog
+INTERESTING: AutoCAD Cursor Badges: Tuesday Tips With Heidi - AutoCAD Blog

 Creating Construction Geometry